Nwokike/Kiriong/README.md

 ## 🏗️ System Architecture

-Kiri.ng is built using a **Django Monolithic Architecture**, where each major feature is isolated into a modular Django app for a clear separation of concerns.
+Kiriong is built using a **Django Monolithic Architecture**, where each major feature is isolated into a modular Django app for a clear separation of concerns.
 This approach streamlines development and deployment for the current scale.

 ### Core Components